 How To Get There

 Please do not solely rely on Google Maps as their route might not always reflect what is maintained.
 From Walla Walla, take HWY 11 south through Milton-Freewater, OR.
 Travel another five miles and turn left on Winn Road.
 Follow this little backroad for two miles and then turn left to connect with HWY 204.
 Drive roughly 19 miles and turn left onto Skyline Road/ NF-64 (just past Langdon Lake).
 Follow NF-64 for 12 miles and turn right onto NF-250, which takes you to the campground entrance.

 As a heads up, a few of those miles are on a gravel road that no matter the year or weather seem to be afflicted with pretty intense washboarding.
 The destination is worth the jiggling--just tie down the coolers and check the hitch one more time.

 Typically Jubilee Lake and all its facilities are open July through October 15.
 Usage is heavy during holiday weekends.
-If the campground is full, still consider utilizing all the fun activities of Jubilee Lake during the day and camping at nearby Target Meadows Campground, Mottet Campground, or Woodward Campground.
+If the campground is full, still consider utilizing all the fun activities of Jubilee Lake during the day and camping at nearby Target Meadows Campground, Mottet Campground, Woodward Campground, or Timothy Springs Campground.
 Visiting during the week is also a great option.